Junk (ship): Etymology and history of the term

+The development of the sea-going Chinese chuán (the "junk" in modern usage) in the Song dynasty (c.
+960 to 1279) is believed to have been influenced by regular contacts with sea-going Southeast Asian ships (the k'un-lun po of Chinese records) in trading ports in southern China from the 1st millennium CE onward, particularly in terms of the rigging, multiple sails, and the multiple hull sheaths.
+However, the chuán also incorporates distinctly Chinese innovations from their indigenous river and coastal vessels (namely watertight compartments and the central rudders).
+"Hybrid" ships (referred to as the "South China Sea tradition") integrating technologies from both the chuán and the djong also started to appear by the 15th century.

 Construction

-The historian Herbert Warington Smyth considered the junk as one of the most efficient ship designs, stating that "As an engine for carrying man and his commerce upon the high and stormy seas as well as on the vast inland waterways, it is doubtful if any class of vessel… is more suited or better adapted to its purpose than the Chinese or Indian junk, and it is certain that for flatness of sail and handiness, the Chinese rig is unsurpassed".

 Sails

 Iconographic remains show that Chinese ships before the 12th century used square sails.
-A ship carving from a stone Buddhist stele shows a ship with square sail from the Liu Sung dynasty or the Liang dynasty (ca. 5th or 6th century).
+A ship carving from a stone Buddhist stele shows a ship with square sail from the Liu Sung dynasty or the Liang dynasty (c.
+5th or 6th century).
 Dunhuang cave temple no. 45 (from the 8th or 9th century) features large sailboats and sampans with inflated square sails.
 A wide ship with a single sail is depicted in the Xi'an mirror (after the 9th or 12th century).
 Eastern lug sail, which used battens and is commonly known as "junk rig", was likely not Chinese in origin: The oldest depiction of a battened junk sail comes from the Bayon temple at Angkor Thom, Cambodia.
 From its characteristics and location, it is likely that the ship depicted in Bayon was a Southeast Asian ship.
 The Chinese themselves may have adopted them around the 12th century CE.

 The full-length battens of the junk sail keep the sail flatter than ideal in all wind conditions.
 Consequently, their ability to sail close to the wind is poorer than other fore-and-aft rigs.